Jefferson-Saransig/Jefferson-Saransig.github.io/_pages/about.md

 2. Unified and local varieties of Kichwa, approached from a linguistic epidemiology perspective
 3. The use and interpretation of discourse markers in Imbabura Kichwa

 My academic background is in education and language teaching.
-I am particularly interested in collaborative projects related to language documentation, revitalization, pedagogy, and bilingual education.
+I am interested in collaborating with projects related to language documentation, revitalization, pedagogy, and bilingual education (contact me!).

 ## Education